 The main character (@) was ruthlessly ambushed by Q and Y. The level of depth was unparalleled at the time.
 In order to know what items you were about to use, you needed to obtain a “scroll of identification”.
 Death was decidedly permanent.
 A group of kids began spamming the dinosaur technology of USENET (because we’re predating the world wide web by ten years here, mind you) with methods of backing up save files to exploit the game, and developers changed the source code upon hearing this.

-This history book goes on to say that two major titles were born of this, both created from scratch with the source code eventually made available to the public.
+The history book goes on to say that two major titles spawned in the hype.
+Both were drafted from scratch – with the source code eventually reaching the public eye.
 The first was Moria, a similar game; but, thematic to the stories of J.R.R.
 Tolkien.
 From that, Angband was born.
 Angband boasted the best Lord of the Rings experience on PC.
 Although, I’d like to set focus on the other game that emerged.

 In 1982, a game titled Hack jumped into the mix.
 The title was a play on words: the game had an emphasis on hacking at opponents and had a wide appeal to our nation’s first generation of hackers.
 The reason I want to emphasize this title over the other is because it was created by four high school students as a class project.
 This game was not monetized, or created for broad appeal.